br-automation-com/SafeDODiag/readme.txt

 Cmd.Simulation.EnableSim;	BOOL;	Stop the fub from monitoring real inputs and setting real outputs (all outputs get disabled).
 Start populating the Simulation output with simulated input and output values.
 Cmd.Simulation.SimMonitorErrors;	USINT;	Each bit (when set to TRUE) simulates the following hardware condition:
 	0: output 1 blocked by safety (interlock)
-	1: output 2 blocked by safety (interlock) – for SDigitalOut fub, this bit acts the same as bit 0
+	1: output 2 blocked by safety (interlock) â€“ for SDigitalOut fub, this bit acts the same as bit 0
 	2: output 1 wire break (current)
-	3: output 2 wire break (current) – for SDigitalOut fub, this bit acts the same as bit 2
+	3: output 2 wire break (current) â€“ for SDigitalOut fub, this bit acts the same as bit 2
 	4: fdbk 1 stuck on high/"contactor open" (fdbk)
-	5: fdbk 2 stuck on high/"contactor open" (fdbk) – for SDigitalOut fub, this bit acts the same as bit 4
+	5: fdbk 2 stuck on high/"contactor open" (fdbk) â€“ for SDigitalOut fub, this bit acts the same as bit 4
 	6: fdbk 1 stuck on low/"contactor closed" (fdbk)
-	7: fdbk 2 stuck on low/"contactor closed" (fdbk) – for SDigitalOut fub, this bit acts the same as bit 6 Simulation.Input;	SContactor_SimInputs_TYP;	Display the simulated behavior of all input channels that may be connected to the fub.
+	7: fdbk 2 stuck on low/"contactor closed" (fdbk) â€“ for SDigitalOut fub, this bit acts the same as bit 6 Simulation.Input;	SContactor_SimInputs_TYP;	Display the simulated behavior of all input channels that may be connected to the fub.
 Simulation.Output;	SContactor_SimOutput_TYP;	Display the simulated behavior of all output channels that may be connected to the fub.